Dyoneus/Home/README.md

 - Navigation Bar - Allows user to move from one content to another with ease a simplified design.
 - Mobile Compatibility Navigation Bar - Allows user using mobile to view the navigation bar as any user with computer would.

+# Credits
+**Media**
+- The background gif used in the website of the Home Page as well as Contact page was pulled from [Main Page Background](https://crayonwriting.tumblr.com/post/624673070111768576/moonlight-oikawa-t%C5%8Dru-pairing-oikawa-t%C5%8Dru-x).